Praveena-Mannepalli/web-development-practice/README.md

 # web-development-practice
-few web pages practice using html and css
+few web pages practice using html,css and bootstrap.